Stewart-Robertson/automated-poll-reporting/README.md

 ![image](https://github.com/user-attachments/assets/ca35133f-847c-4c5f-b733-8f0e244730b8)

 The formatting logic was extended to tables for questions where "Neither" is present in one of the answer codes.
-Users are prompted with a list of answers, e.g.
+Users are prompted with a list of answers, e.g.:

 "['Strongly agree', 'Agree', 'Neither agree nor disagree', 'Disagree', 'Strongly disagree', "Don't know"]"